Language and Literacies Education PhD

 Students are provided six prompts addressing a wide range of questions related to LLE (theory, major research domains, research methods); they choose one and write a response within the specified timeframe.

 The Comprehensive Exam is offered twice per year (winter and summer).
-While students are encouraged to initiate the process as close to the end of their coursework as possible, they must successfully pass the exam by the end of the Year 3 (full-time) or Year 4 (flexible-time).
+While students are encouraged to initiate the process as close to the end of their coursework as possible, they must successfully pass the exam by the end of Year 4.

 Papers are evaluated as Pass, Revise and Resubmit, or Fail.
 Students who receive a Fail may attempt the exam one more time.